Further information: Contact John McAndrew

 Pictured seated, from left, are student participants Audrey Williams, Grace Nadolski, Ariana Lizza, Tristino Altavilla, Luan Hoang, Laura Christman, and Isabella Gabriele.

-Pictured standing, from left, is Margaret Kowalsky, director of the Study Abroad Program at King’s; program participants Olivia Alvarez Rhaesa and Michael Brandle, Jr.; Barr; student participant Michael Pacovsky; Tintjer; student participants Sara Wolbert and Sara Ahmed; and Renata Evan, coordinator of short-term faculty-led programs.
+Pictured standing, from left, is Margaret Kowalsky, program participants Olivia Alvarez Rhaesa and Michael Brandle, Jr.; Barr; student participant Michael Pacovsky; Tintjer; student participants Sara Wolbert and Sara Ahmed; and Renata Evan, coordinator of short-term faculty-led programs.